AdinRC/test-7/README.md

 ## License 📄

-This project is for educational and personal use.
-Add a license section if you wish to specify usage rights.
+This project is proprietary and maintained by the RBX Team.
+Unauthorized copying, distribution, or use is prohibited.
+For licensing or usage inquiries, please contact the RBX Team.

 ---